-- Use of clear, concise, and jargon free language - Sufficient time for participants to introduce themselves and explain their role(s) and responsibilities - Clear identification of the purpose of the meeting - Appropriate review of the student's history - Distribution of meeting minutes and any required follow up action
+- Use of clear, concise, and jargon free language - Sufficient time for participants to introduce themselves and explain their role(s) and responsibilities - Clear identification of the purpose of the meeting - Appropriate review of the student's history - Visual supports for all attendees! - Distribution of meeting minutes and any required follow up action

-- For first time parents, orient to the process and share information re: what to expect in advance of the meeting

-- Interpreter if needed

-- Allow adequate time!
+- For first time parents, orient to the process and share information re: what to expect in advance of the meeting - Interpreter if needed - SEA/EA MUST be present - Hard copy of draft for each participant (screen share on Zoom!) - Allow adequate time when scheduling! - Manage time in meeting adequate coverage of objectives

-- SEA/EA MUST be present

-- Hard copy of draft for each participant

-- Manage time adequate coverage of objectives